josecarlosgt/bootsrap/README.md

 > Try to obtain images of about of size 700 x 700 px.
 Also, all your pictures should be of the same size.

-## Task 5: Customize the general description
+## Task 5: Add an an About section

-Customize the About section at the end of the webpage.
+Add an About section at the end of the webpage.
 You can include any text that complements the content in your stories.
 For example, you may add a general description of the place or say something about its location, such as the country or local culture.

-Add a [slider](https://getbootstrap.com/docs/5.0/components/carousel/) with controls with three images.
-The images can also be of size 700 x 700 px.
-All your images should be of the same size.
-Your pictures should be related to the content in this section.
+Add a content panel, such as a [slider](https://getbootstrap.com/docs/5.0/components/carousel/), to practice your Bootstap skills.
+If adding slider, remember that images should be of the same size (e.g., 700 x 700 px).
+Also, your pictures should be related to the content in this section.

 ## Task 6: Update the navigation bar